Processing card transactions

 There may be occasions when a terminal asks a merchant to call through a card transaction for telephone authorisation.
 The operator will guide the merchant through what needs to happen next.

-A floor limit is the value of a transaction that has been agreed between a merchant and its acquirer above which a terminal will go online to the issuer and request an authorisation that will be either approved, and an authorisation given, or declined.
+A floor limit is the value of a transaction that has been agreed between a merchant and its acquirer.
+Any transactions above this value will cause the terminal to go online to the issuer and request an authorisation that will be either approved, and an authorisation given, or declined.
 Conversely, where the card transaction value is below the floor limit the terminal can process the transaction offline, i.e. the terminal does not go online to the issuer, and stores the transaction details for transmission to the acquirer at a later time.

 A floor limit is agreed by the acquirer and merchant taking into account any card scheme rules that may be applicable and will be pre-programmed into the merchant’s terminal.